Hop til indhold

 Lifelong life pension

-In 2024, your payments to a private life pension cannot exceed DKK 58,100.
-If you pay more, the deduction will be evenly distributed from this year and over the next 10 years.
-If the single payment amounts to less than DKK 526,000, the single payment may be deducted together with the top-up relief (DKK 58,100 in 2024) until the single payment has been used up.
-You decide yourself on your preliminary income assessment.
+In 2026, you can pay up to DKK 63,200 into your private life pension.
+If you pay more, the deduction will be evenly distributed from this year and over the next 9 years.
+If the single payment amounts to less than DKK 603,000, it can be deducted using the top-up allowance (DKK 63,200 in 2026) until the full amount has been deducted.
+You decide this yourself in your preliminary income assessment.

-If you make extra payments to your lifelong life pension through your employer, no limitations apply.
+If you make extra payments to your lifelong life pension through your employer, there is no limit to how much you can pay.

 Old-age savings